sagemath/trac_to_gh/Issue 3026.md

 # Issue 3026: multivariate polynomial ring with no variables do not print properly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3026

 Original creator: broune